George Coventry, 8th Earl of Coventry: Early life

 Coventry was the eldest son of George Coventry, 7th Earl of Coventry, and his wife Peggy (née Pitches).
 His younger brother was the Hon.
 William Coventry and his sisters were Lady Augusta Coventry (wife of Gen. Sir Willoughby Cotton), Lady Barbara Coventry (wife of Lt.
 Col. Alexander Gregan-Crauford) and Lady Sophia Coventry (wife of Sir Roger Gresley, 3rd Bt and Sir William Des Voeux, 3rd Bt).

 His paternal grandparents were George Coventry, 6th Earl of Coventry and the former Maria Gunning (eldest daughter of Col. John Gunning of Castle Combe and Hon Bridget Bourke, a daughter of Theobald Bourke, 6th Viscount Mayo).
 His mother was the second daughter and co-heiress of Sir Abraham Pitches, former High Sheriff of Surrey, and Jane Hassel (daughter of Robert Prowse Hassel of Wraytesbury).

 He was educated at Christ Church, Oxford.

 Career

+On 10 November 1806 (as the Hon George Coventry) he was appointed by his grandfather the 6th Earl (the Lord Lieutenant of Worcestershire) as Lieutenant-Colonel of the Worcestershire Militia, then carrying out home defence duties.
+He continued in this role until 21 December 1838, when he was promoted to Colonel of the regiment.

 He was elected to the House of Commons as one of two representatives for Worcester in 1816, a seat he held until 1826.
 In 1831, he succeeded his father in the earldom and entered the House of Lords.
 In 1838, he served as Lord Lieutenant of Worcestershire.